81st Plains Conference

 Lethbridge is a cultural hub in southern Alberta, with a thriving arts and heritage community.
 Home to 100,000 people, there are two post-secondary institutions and numerous museums and galleries, including the Sir Alexander Galt Museum and the Fort Whoop-Up Interpretive Centre.
 The city is also home to the world-famous Nikku Yukko Japanese Gardens, a monument to Japanese-Canadian friendship, honoring Japanese contributions to the region.

-We wanted to provide some basic information to help you begin planning your trip.
-We will open registration and abstract submission later this summer.
+We wanted to provide some basic information to help you plan your trip as well as new portals to register and submit abstracts.
 You may contact the organizers, Shawn Bubel, Kevin McGeough, and Bob Dawe at conference@plainsanthropologicalsociety.org with questions.
 However, please note that the organizers are currently in the field and will do their best to respond as soon as they are able, but it may not be until the end of June.

 Getting to Lethbridge